 The control of potential health hazards caused by breathing air contaminated with harmful levels of chemical, physical or biological agents shall be accomplished as far as feasible by accepted engineering control measures.
 When effective engineering controls are not feasible, or while they are being instituted, appropriate respiratory protection shall be used.

 This program impacts all employees, students, volunteers, and contractors (working under direct Auburn University supervision), who are required, or elect, to wear respiratory protection as part of their employment.
 Only respirators which are applicable and suitable for the purpose intended shall be used.
-Individuals who voluntarily wear filtering face pieces (dust masks) are covered by this policy only as addressed in the Voluntary Use section.
+Individuals who voluntarily wear filtering face pieces (dust masks) are covered by this program only as addressed in the Voluntary Use section.

 STEPS FOR RESPIRATOR USE